serrodcal-miscellaneous/spring-jta-narayana/README.md

 At first, this project was a typical project with Spring JPA (and Hibernate) for MySQL DB with transactions.

-But now, thss project was converted to use JTA and Narayana.
+But now, this project was converted to use JTA and Narayana.

 Changes to convert this proyect: